Noxious Mix of Smoke And Pollution Stresses Health In California's Heartland

 Viviana Aguirre, 14, knows the air is bad when she has to reach for her inhaler once, maybe twice a week.

 The air in her low-income neighborhood in East Bakersfield, Calif., has been thick with smoke for weeks, she says, forcing her to remain indoors most of the time.
-It's hard tell, she says, whether the smoke is coming from the usual controlled burns in the farmers' fields surrounding her home — or from the record-breaking wildfires blazing to the north and south of her.
+It's hard to tell, she says, whether the smoke is coming from the usual controlled burns in the farmers' fields surrounding her home — or from the record-breaking wildfires blazing to the north and south of her.

 "I do see smoke," Viviana says.
 "But I see smoke most of the time."